sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

-# 4 Flows???????
+# 4 Flows

 ## 4.1 System init flow

-When the system startup and the Database container initialize, the config_db.json loads into the CONFIG DB.
+When the system startup and the Database container initialize, and the config_db.json loads to CONFIG DB.

   - There is a concern about the log level of messages written before the database container is initialized (if it exists).
-From my understanding, the RSYSLOG-CONFIG is up only after the DATABASE container, so there won't be logs before the loglevel_db.json loads into the LOGLEVEL DB.
+From my understanding, the RSYSLOG-CONFIG is up only after the DATABASE container, so there won't be logs before the config_db.json loads to the CONFIG DB.
 In case there are messages before the loading, the messages will be in the default log level.

 # 5 Cold and Fast Reboot Support

   The current implementation support cold and fast reboot.
-Sine in the cold and fast reboot, the CONFIG DB content is deleted the user need to run "config save" to make the log level persistent to cold and fast reboot.
+Sine in the cold and fast reboot, the CONFIG DB content is deleted, the user needs to run "config save" to make the log level persistent to cold and fast reboot.

 # 6 Warm Reboot Support

-  With current implementation, we don't flush the CONFIG DB before warm-reboot, which means that if the user configures some loglevel (for example, debug), after warm-reboot, the system startup with the same configurable loglevel (debug).
+  With the current implementation, we don't flush the CONFIG DB before warm-reboot, which means that if the user configures some loglevel (for example, debug), after warm-reboot, the system startup with the same configurable loglevel (debug).

-  ?????
-  Because we want to make the log level persistent to reboot only by the "log-level save" CLI command we will add the LOGLEVEL DB to the list of the dbies we flush before warm-reboot.
-  During boot time, in the startup, the loglevel_db.json will load on the LOGLEVEL DB.

 # 7 Yang model

-  The following YANG model will be added in order to provide support for the logger:
+  The following YANG model will be added in order to provide support for the Logger:
-   - sonic-logger.yang -> container LOGGER
+   - sonic-logger.yang

    ```
     description "Logger Table yang Module for SONiC";